Creative Arts with Acting Performance Foundation Degree

-You will be encouraged to develop personal strategies to enhance your employability.
-This includes activities of particular relevance to aspiring actors such as making contacts with agents and casting directors, developing acting CVs and creating show portfolios.
+You will be encouraged to participate in activities of particular relevance to aspiring actors such as making contacts with agents and casting directors, developing acting CVs and creating show portfolios.

-Although the Foundation Degree is a stand-alone qualification, almost all students who successfully complete it progress to our one-year BA Performance Arts top-up which further broadens the range of eventual career opportunities.
+Although the Foundation Degree is a stand-alone qualification, almost all students who successfully complete it progress to our one-year BA Creative Arts with Performance Arts which further broadens the range of eventual career opportunities.

 Teaching on the course is largely workshop based.
 Performance work forms a central part of the course and includes work performed in our own performance studios and at outside venues such as the Square Chapel Arts Centre.